-The novel meta-database ARGO comprises information on temporal and spatial extent as well as technical and ancillary information on five different observational platforms that provide information on greenhouse gas processes within the Arcticboreal domain.
-The metadata within ARGO can be used as a base basis to support the planning and execution of studies aiming aimed at synthesising functional relationships governing greenhouse gas exchange processes, and aggregating greenhouse gas budgets, at the pan-Arctic scale or across for selected sub-regions.
-In this context, ARGO aims at expediting the search for existing data, and maximising the available database, for ongoing and future synergy studies.
-In addition, the ARGO

-375 meta-database provides an easy-to-use online tool to visualise data coverage and identify gaps therein, therefore guiding also facilitating the selection of user-defined subsets of data by applying filters.
+The novel meta-database ARGO comprises information on temporal and spatial extent as well as technical and ancillary information on five different observational platforms that provide information on greenhouse gas processes within the Arctic-boreal domain.
+The metadata within ARGO can be used as a basis to support the planning and execution of studies aimed at synthesising functional relationships governing greenhouse gas exchange processes, and aggregating greenhouse gas budgets, at the pan-Arctic scale or for selected sub-regions.
+In addition, the ARGO meta-database provides an easy-to-use online tool to visualise data coverage and identify gaps therein, also facilitating the selection of user-defined subsets of data by applying filters.
 This online mapping tool can therefore guide future research activities towards strengthening observational capacities by filling crucial data gaps.

-As data scarcity remains a major obstacle to data-driven assessments of carbon budgets in this the Arctic-boreal study domain, improving visibility and access to distributed and heterogeneous data sources will reduce discrepancies in observationbased carbon budget estimates between synergy studies.
+As data scarcity remains a major obstacle to data-driven assessments of carbon budgets in the Arctic-boreal study domain, improving visibility and access to distributed and heterogeneous data sources will reduce discrepancies in observation-based carbon budget estimates between synergy studies.
 In this context, ARGO aims at expediting the search for existing data, and maximising the available database, for ongoing and future synergy studies.
-With this service, ARGO metadata will be continuously updated as new sites and studies become available .
-The online mapping tool ensures that metadata is visible to interested users, and facilitates the selection of data by applying filters.

-ARGO supports the Arctic-boreal research community to better understand greenhouse gas cycle processes in the northern study domain, which is highly important for assessments of global greenhouse gas dynamics and future climate projections.
+With this service, ARGO supports the Arctic-boreal research community to better understand greenhouse gas cycle processes in the northern study domain, which is highly important for assessments of global greenhouse gas dynamics and future climate projections.

 The ARGO meta-dataset described and shown here is a frozen-in-time version that is accessible as outlined in Section 7.
 Future maintenance of ARGO will be carried out by several international research groups, as reflected by the affiliations given for our author list, with this large community ensuring long-term and continuous support.
-Responsible team members will update the data tables on a fixed schedule several times per year, with new information also building on feedback that we unpublished studies.
+Responsible team members will update the data tables on a fixed schedule several times per year, with new information also building on feedback that we will request from the Arctic research community through newsletters, prompting colleagues to enlist also metadata for yet unpublished studies.
 As a consequence, the 'active' version of the database as reflected in the online tool is expected to quickly deviate from the frozen-in-time version described herein, and the latest version of ARGO can be found in the online tool as continuous updates will integrate new sites and studies becoming available in the future.